CM Registration (CMREG) - Shortcodes - Displaying Login Button, Registration Form, Changing Password, and More

 The referal invitation code/link is based on the username of the sender.
 The user can specify multiple emails for sending the invitations.

-Learn more about this feature in this guide: CM Registration (CMREG) - Invitation Codes - Creating and Sending Referral Codes and Links
+Learn more about this feature in this guide: WordPress Registration Form Plugin (CMREG) - Invitation Codes - Creating and Sending Referral Codes and Links

 Show Invitation Codes Created by User